MagnusHaughey/liverMitoDNAPipeline/README.md

 python3 ./compile_all_plots.py [path]
 ```

-where {path} is the file path to directory containing "...scatterPlot.pdf" and "...\_replicate\_frequencies.png" files.
+where [path] is the file path to directory containing "...scatterPlot.pdf" and "...\_replicate\_frequencies.png" files.

 5. shared\_and\_private\_variants.py; sorts shared (public) and private variants for each patient and summarises these in a .dat file.